Wodan58/joy1/doc/JOYimplJOY.md

 this library in the current directory.
 With this macro enabled Joy can locate `usrlib.joy` also in another directory: the same directory as used by `argv[0]`.

-The macro NEWNODE was added to globals.h, because of unspecified behaviour.

 Accepted changes
 ================

 Changes that have been accepted, because they corrected simple mistakes are not mentioned here.
-The ones that are mentioned are open for discussion.
+They are still present in globals.h, because these changes are sometimes undone or moved from accepted to not accepted or someting like that.

 FGET_FROM_FILE
 --------------

 There are a number of builtins that read from stdin; the same number of builtins should be available for reading from a different file descriptor.
-`fget` fills that gap.
+`fget` fills part of that gap.

 GETCH_AS_BUILTIN
 ----------------